Back to all posts

 What you flush can have a huge impact on the health of your plumbing.
 Your toilet is only designed to handle human waste and toilet paper.
 Flushing anything else can lead to a nasty clog.
 Common culprits include paper towels, cotton balls, dental floss, and so-called “flushable” wipes, which don’t break down nearly as well as toilet paper.
 Feminine hygiene products are another major cause of blockages.
 These items can get caught in your pipes and combine with grease and other gunk to create a blockage that can trigger a full-blown sewage backup.
 Being mindful of what goes down the drain is one of the easiest ways to prevent a future plumbing emergency.

-Spot the Early Warning Signs of a Sewage Backup
+How to Spot a Sewage Backup Early

 A sewage backup rarely happens out of the blue.
 More often than not, your home’s plumbing system will give you a few clues that trouble is brewing deep within the main sewer line.
 Learning to spot these signals is key to catching a problem before it turns into a messy, expensive, and unhealthy emergency in your basement.
 Think of it as your home trying to tell you something is seriously wrong.
 When you notice strange sounds, smells, or slow drains, it’s your cue to investigate and, more than likely, call in a professional.
 Acting quickly can be the difference between a simple fix and a major restoration project involving costly water damage and extensive cleanup.
 These early warnings are your best defense against a plumbing disaster.
 They give you a chance to be proactive instead of reactive.
 By understanding what to look for, you can protect your property and your family’s health.
 Don’t ignore what your pipes are telling you.
 Here’s what you should be looking, listening, and sniffing for.